[HISTORY: Adopted by the Board of Supervisors of the Township of Lehigh 7-8-2008 by Ord. No. 2008-5. Amendments noted where applicable.]

 This article shall be known as the "Lehigh Township Traffic Impact Fee Ordinance."

-The purpose of this article is to establish an Impact Fee Program to ensure that the transportation system is available and adequate to support new growth and development.
+The purpose of this article is to amend Ordinance No. 2008-5 and to re-establish a new Impact Fee Program to ensure that the transportation system is available and adequate to support new growth and development.
 To advance this objective, there is hereby created an impact fee payable to the Township at the time of building permit issuance.

 The Board of Supervisors hereby finds and declares that:

 The conditions and standards for the determination and imposition of the impact fee set forth herein are those set forth in Act 209 of 1990, and any and all amendments thereto (hereinafter the "Act"), and consist of:

 The analysis, advice and recommendations of the Impact Fee Advisory Committee;